gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

-\indent Although confidence intervals can exist without referencing hypotheses, we can revisit our previous hypotheses and see what this confidence interval tells us about the test of $H_0: \mu_\text{Unattr} = \mu_\text{Avg}$.
-This null hypothesis is equivalent to testing $H_0: \mu_\text{Unattr} - \mu_\text{Avg} = 0$, that the difference in the true means is equal to 0 years.
-And the difference in the means was the scale for our confidence interval, which did not contain 0 years.
-We will call 0 an interesting ***reference value*** for the confidence interval, because here it is the value where the true means are equal to each other (have a difference of 0 years).
-In general, if our confidence interval does not contain 0, then it is saying that 0 is not one of our likely values for the difference in the true means.
+\indent Although confidence intervals can exist without referencing hypotheses, we can revisit our previous hypotheses and see what this confidence interval tells us about the test of $H_0: \mu_\text{commute} = \mu_\text{casual}$.
+This null hypothesis is equivalent to testing $H_0: \mu_\text{commute} - \mu_\text{casual} = 0$, that the difference in the true means is equal to 0 cm.
+And the difference in the means was the scale for our confidence interval, which did not contain 0 cm.
+The 0 cm values is an interesting ***reference value*** for the confidence interval, because here it is the value where the true means are equal to each other (have a difference of 0 cm).
+In general, if our confidence interval does not contain 0, then it is saying that 0 is not one of the likely values for the difference in the true means at the selected confidence level.
 This implies that we should reject a claim that they are equal.
-This provides the same inferences for the hypotheses that we considered previously using both a parametric and permutation approach.
+This provides the same inferences for the hypotheses that we considered previously using both parametric and permutation approaches using a fixed $\alpha$ approach where $\alpha$ = 1 - confidence level.

 \indent The general summary
-is that we can use confidence intervals to test hypotheses by assessing whether the reference value under the null hypothesis is in the confidence interval (FTR $H_0$) or outside the confidence interval (Reject $H_0$).
+is that we can use confidence intervals to test hypotheses by assessing whether the reference value under the null hypothesis is in the confidence interval (suggests insufficient evidence against $H_0$ to reject it, at least at the $\alpha$ level and equivalent to having a p-value larger than $\alpha$) or outside the confidence interval (sufficient evidence against $H_0$ to reject it and equivalent to having a p-value that is less than $\alpha$).
 P-values
 \index{p-value}
 are more
 informative about hypotheses (measure of evidence against the null hypothesis) but confidence intervals are more informative about the size of differences, so both offer useful information and, as shown here, can provide consistent conclusions about hypotheses.
+But it is best practice to use p-values to assess evidence against null hypotheses and confidence intervals to do inferences for the size of differences.

 \indent As in the previous situation, we also want to consider the parametric approach